K-Opoku/opokuml-geosight/README.md

 ### 2. The Hybrid Docker Strategy
 I faced a "dependency hell" where the **AWS Lambda Python 3.12** environment conflicted with specific `onnxruntime` and `OpenCV` versions.

 * **The Innovation:** I implemented a **Hybrid Dockerfile** strategy.
+In my dockerfile, aws wasn't compatible with my onnx version but when i upgrade the version to suit it, another conflict rise between open cv and the upgraded version of onnx.
 * **The Execution:** I used `uv` and `uv.lock` for lightning-fast, reproducible installs of 95% of the environment to ensure consistency.
-Then, I used `pip` to surgically install the specific, compatible versions of the remaining libraries required to run smoothly on the AWS Lambda base image.
+Then, I used `pip` to surgically install the specific, compatible versions of the remaining libraries (onnx) required to run smoothly on the AWS Lambda base image.
+This hybrid approach still ensures reproducibility and compatibility if neccessary.

 ---